Knowing your products is a key for achieving supply chain transparency.

 We have been a member of Textile Exchange since 2009.
 Textile Exchange is a global non-profit organization that works to make the textile industry more sustainable.
 Textile Exchange inspires and equips people to accelerate sustainable practices in the textile value chain.
 The organization focuses on minimizing the harmful impact of the global textile industry and maximizing its positive effects.

 The Chetna Coalition is a network of brands, suppliers, and producers with a mutual interest in collaboration on organic cotton growing.
 Chetna Coalition´s primary level of impact is economic sustainability, with a focus on the drivers of shared value.
-The top priority is to secure and improve the economic sustainability of the Farmer Producer Organization and raw material producer community growing the cotton.
+The top priority is to secure and improve the economic sustainability of the Farmer Producer Organization and the raw material producer community growing the cotton.
 By communicating the demand, through pre-booking and prepaying of cotton, to the farmers within Chetna Organic, the farmers get the possibility to plan their farming and secure their income.
+Through our purchase of organic cotton via Chetna Organic we also support the work of Fairtrade foundation.